 1. Spectracide Weed & Grass Killer

-If you’re someone who has a big problem with dandelions in the cracks of your sidewalk or around your hardscape, this is the best dandelion killer for you.
+If you’re someone who has a big problem with dandelions in the cracks of your sidewalk or around your hardscape, this is the dandelion killer for you.
 It’s a very fast-acting herbicide that will kill anything it comes into contact with.
+Probably the best weed killer out there.
 For a full yard of dandelions, you can spray it on the yard and then re-seed it to keep a growing season’s worth of dandelions away.
 This broad-spectrum weed killer works on 200 broadleaf weeds like chickweed, ragweed, and dandelions.

 - Kills weeds for up to 90 days

 - Goes to the root and works outwards